Cagrilintide: Weight Reduction Research From Clinical Trials

 BMI ≥27 kg/m² with weight-related comorbidities (diabetes, hypertension, etc.)

-BMI Calculator - Check Your Category
+BMI Calculator - Check the Category

 Quick BMI Calculator

-Your BMI Results
+the BMI Results

 Understandably, like all medications, Cagrilintide can cause side effects.
 However, most are gastrointestinal and improve over time.
 Moreover, understanding what to expect can help with management.